 - Premium: $150/user/month

-RingCentral offers a scalable cloud communications platform beyond traditional call center functionality.
-It’s a strong alternative to a Cisco VoIP system and ideal for businesses that need an all-in-one solution with integrated contact center features and unified communications, including team messaging, video conferencing, and phone services.
+RingCentral offers a scalable cloud communications solution more straightforward and cost-effective alternative to a sprawling Cisco ecosystem.
+It’s ideal for businesses that need an all-in-one solution with integrated contact center features and unified communications, including team messaging, video conferencing, and phone services.

 Top features